pablo-snz/pomodoro/README.md

 # pomodoro-daemon

 pomodoro-daemon is a timer daemon designed for Unix-based systems, allowing you to effectively manage your time using the Pomodoro Technique.
-This daemon runs in the background, enabling you to concentrate on your tasks and take well-timed breaks.
+This daemon runs in the background, enabling you to concentrate on your tasks.

 ## Features:
 - Custom pomodoro timer: Start and manage Pomodoro timers with customized settings.